 No wonder his talk was titled: In the Future: A world Without Atoms.

 The world of Mixed Reality will be one of photons.
 What is a photon?
-Here is refresher in case you skipped physics in High School.
+Here is a refresher in case you skipped physics in High School.
 Light has the unique characteristic to behave both like a wave and a particle at the same time.
 Scientists have named the particles that make up light photons.
 In physics, a photon is a bundle of electromagnetic energy.
 It is the basic unit that makes up all light.
 The photon is sometimes referred to as a “quantum” of electromagnetic energy.
-Whatever the final product Magic Leap wizards ship to market it will be one that shapes how we see by streaming photons directly into our eyes.
+Whatever the final product Magic Leap wizards ship to market, it will be one that shapes how we see by streaming photons directly into our eyes.

 Mixed Reality must be the Wired Article we dream about.

-Magic leap has been making all of us anxiously wait as they prepare to unveil the product, but Graeme Devine emphasized that change is happening and you have to have faith.
-He discussed Mixed Reality in 4 contexts – Games, Media, Communication and Information.
+Magic leap has been making all of us anxiously wait as they prepare to unveil the product, but Graeme Devine emphasized that change is happening, and you have to have faith.
+He discussed Mixed Reality in 4 contexts – Games, Media, Communication, and Information.

 The Games industry has not changed much lately.
-The last time they did it was in the 1990s with Super Mario 64 when it moved from 2D into 3D.
-Mixed Reality will change this as it will move us from playing games behind the screen into playing in the the world around us.
+The last time they did, it was in the 1990s with Super Mario 64 when it moved from 2D into 3D.
+Mixed Reality will change this as it will move us from playing games behind the screen into playing in the world around us.
 As he put it,